Ensure your wallet address is correctly entered!

 You can buy ZIL at the following exchanges:

 The above exchanges allow users to purchase ZIL.
-As the majority of trading volume will be found at Huobi, let’s use Huobi as an example for this guide.
+Let’s use Huobi as an example for this guide.
 Follow our step-by-step guide below to find out what you need to do.

 As of April 2018, Huobi does not offer any fiat currency deposit facilities.
 You will need to fund your account with cryptocurrency that has been listed in a pair with ZIL, such as BTC or ETH.